Alice Rahon: Life

 Rahon was born Alice Marie Yvonne Philppot in Chenecey-Buillon, Quingey in the east of France.
+Her father Jean-Louis Philippot, was a valet and painter, while her mother Alphonsine Rahon worked as a cook.

-Her most vivid memories of childhood were of Brittany, the house of her paternal grandparents in Roscoff, where she passed long periods of time in the summer and during the Christmas holidays.
+Rahon's most vivid memories of childhood were of Brittany, the house of her paternal grandparents in Roscoff, where she passed long periods of time in the summer and during the Christmas holidays.
 She also remembered visiting the beaches of Morlaix.

 When about three years old, she suffered a serious accident which put her in casts and affected the rest of her life.
 One of the injuries was a fracture in the right hip, which forced her to recuperate lying down for long periods of time.
 This left her isolated from other children, including her younger sister Geo, and she passed the time in the family garden reading, writing and drawing to occupy her mind.
 Her isolation and sense of fragility were reinforced when she fell again at age twelve, breaking a leg.
-By the time she was a teenager, she preferred solitude, creating worlds of her own imagination.
 For the rest of her life she always walked with a slight limp and pain.